Revere-based nonprofit to raise money for local hunger relief programs

-On May 1, staff, volunteers, congregants and community members of the First Congregational Church of Revere will be among thousands of virtual participants to lace up for Project Bread’s 54th annual Walk for Hunger.
-For the third consecutive year, the Revere-based nonprofit will participate in the event through The Commonwealth Program which gives 60 percent of all funds raised by teams from likeminded organizations and agencies back to support their own hunger relief programs, with the remaining 40 percent applied to the statewide anti-hunger effort.
-To date, Project Bread has awarded more than $13,000 in grants to the First Congregational Church of Revere Food Pantry through the Commonwealth Program.
+On May 7, First Congregational Church of Revere will be among over 3,000 participants to lace up for Project Bread’s 55th annual Walk for Hunger.
+For the fifth consecutive year, the Revere-based nonprofit will raise money to fight hunger.
+They are participating in Project Bread’s The Commonwealth program, which gives organizations addressing food insecurity 60% of all funds they have raised to support their own hunger relief programs, with the remaining 40% applied to Project Bread’s statewide anti-hunger effort.
+To date, Project Bread has awarded over $6,000 to First Congregational Church of Revere.

-To register for the event and create a personal or team fundraising page for The Walk for Hunger or to make a donation, visit projectbread.org/walk or call (617) 723-5000.There is no registration fee or fundraising minimum to participate.
-Participants who raise $500 or more are recognized as Heart & Sole walkers, and receive access to personalized fundraising support, exclusive event gear, and invitations to events.
+To register as a participant for Project Bread’s The Walk for Hunger, or to support a walker or team with a donation, visit projectbread.org/walk or call 617-723-5000.There is no registration fee or fundraising minimum to participate.
+Participants who raise $500 or more are recognized as Heart & Sole walkers and receive access to personalized fundraising support, exclusive event gear and invitations to events.

 About Project Bread

 Project Bread is the leading statewide anti-hunger organization in Massachusetts.
-Beginning in 1969 with the first Walk for Hunger, the nonprofit focuses on driving systemic change to ensure people of all ages have reliable access to healthy food.
+Beginning in 1969 with the first Walk for Hunger, the nonprofit has focused on driving systemic change to ensure people of all ages have reliable access to healthy food.
 Project Bread works collaboratively across sectors to create innovative solutions to end hunger and improve lives across the Commonwealth.
-For more information, visit: www.projectbread.org.
+For more information, visit www.projectbread.org.

-About First Congregational Church of Revere Food Pantry
+About First Congregational Church of Revere’s Food Pantry

-The First Congregational Church of Revere Food Pantry is an emergency food provider for food insecure families in our community.
-Located at The Revere Food Hub at 200 Winthrop Ave., the pantry is open every Wednesday night from 6:15 to 8:00 p.m.
-Clients may pick up food twice a month.
-Clients arriving by car drive up, no street parking is allowed.
+The First Congregational Church of Revere Food Pantry is an emergency food provider for food-insecure families in our community.
+Located at 230 Beach St., the pantry is open every Wednesday night from 6:15 to 8:00 p.m.
+Clients may pick up food once a month.
 Only one member per household can register.
-For more information, visit: www.firstcongrevere.org/food-pantry.
+For more information, visit www.firstcongrevere.org/food-pantry.